-No appointment is necessary to take the test, but we do strongly encourage that you look over the review packets available as a refresher.
+Placement Testing is available on a walk-in basis when the college is open, including some extended evening hours.
+We do strongly encourage that you look over the review packets available as a refresher.
+Don't worry; this isn't a Pass/Fail test.
 We also recommend that you take the Communications portion one day and the Math portion on another day.
-CPT's are administered in the Center for Alternative Studies (CAS) Testing Center located in room DB213 in Danvers and room LS215 in Lynn.
+CPT's are administered in the Center for Alternative Studies (CAS) Testing Center located in room DB213 in Danvers and room LS25 in Lynn.

-For more information regarding the CPT's and to access review packets, please click here: Computerized Placement Testing (CPT's)
+For more information regarding the CPT's, free prep resources and the review packets, please click here: Computerized Placement Testing (CPT's)